Global Code of Business Conduct

 Anti-Bribery and Anti-Corruption

-Medical Device Components maintains a firm commitment to ethical business practices, strictly opposing corruption and bribery in accordance with anti-bribery and anti-corruption laws worldwide.
+Medical Device Components LLC (MDC) maintains a firm commitment to ethical business practices, strictly opposing corruption and bribery in accordance with anti-bribery and anti-corruption laws worldwide.
 We expect the same high standards from our business partners.

 We explicitly prohibit bribes, fraudulent activities, kickbacks, illegal payments, or any other exchanges of value intended to improperly influence or secure an undue advantage with government officials, healthcare professionals, or customers.
 Our organization engages in a wide range of customers.
 Additionally, we may be required to interact with government regulators, non-governmental organizations, and inspection authorities.
 Therefore, it is our responsibility to comply with all applicable local and international laws and ethical standards that prohibit bribery and corruption while ensuring that purchasing choices made by entities procuring our products and services remain unbiased.